-The overall target of 75.40% is a composite of individual health indicator targets.
-These targets were developed through a combination of analysis of trend data, comparisons to the US state median, high, and low values, and seven year projections, along with relevant Healthy People 2010 goals.
+The overall performance percentage of 75.4% is a composite of individual health indicator performance objectives.
+These performance objectives were developed through a combination of analysis of trend data, comparisons to the US state median, high, and low values, and seven year projections, along with relevant Healthy People 2020 goals.